pdoehle/swc-notes/ecology_r_man_vis.md

 ```

 ## The `summarize()` Function

+> Note: start with this section for Session 3.
+Session 2 can have some of the extra material from the first set of notes and the beginning sections from this set of notes.
+Have participants download a fresh set of data and start with a new project so everybody is on the same page.
+Have everybody look at the data so they have a sense of what they are working with.
+You can use `View()` for this.

 * Working with data often requires a "split-apply-combine" workflow. `dplyr` gives us tools for this.
 	* Split the data into groups.
 	* Apply some analysis to each group.